Allegheny Mountains: Extent

-Although there are no official boundaries to the Allegheny Mountains region, it may be generally defined to the east by the Allegheny Front, and to the north by the Susquehanna River valley.
-To the west, the Alleghenies grade down into the dissected Allegheny Plateau (of which they are sometimes considered to be a part).
+The USGS physiographic classification of all land in the United States lists the Allegheny Mountains as a section within the larger Appalachian Plateau province.
+It may be generally defined to the south by the Allegheny Front, and to the east by the Susquehanna River valley.
+To the west, the Alleghenies grade down into the dissected Allegheny Plateau.
 The westernmost ridges are considered to be the Laurel Highlands and Chestnut Ridge in Pennsylvania, and Laurel Mountain and Rich Mountain in West Virginia.

 Big Stone Ridge marks the southern extent of the Alleghenies and is an outlier of Flat Top Mountain, with the Tug Fork river running along its western flank.
-The mountains to the south of the Alleghenies—the Appalachians in westernmost Virginia, eastern Kentucky, and eastern Tennessee—are the Cumberlands.
-The Alleghenies and the Cumberlands both constitute part of the Ridge and Valley Province of the Appalachians.
+The land to the south and to the west of the Alleghenies is the Valley and Ridge physiographic province.

 Allegheny Front and Allegheny Highlands

 The eastern edge of the Alleghenies is marked by the Allegheny Front, which is also sometimes considered the eastern terminus of the Allegheny Plateau.
 This great escarpment roughly follows a portion of the Eastern Continental Divide in this area.
-A number of impressive gorges and valleys drain the Alleghenies: to the east, Smoke Hole Canyon (South Branch Potomac River), and to the west the New River Gorge and the Blackwater and Cheat Canyons.
+Several gorges and valleys drain the Alleghenies: to the east, Smoke Hole Canyon (South Branch Potomac River), and to the west the New River Gorge and the Blackwater and Cheat Canyons.
 Thus, about half the precipitation falling on the Alleghenies makes its way west to the Mississippi and half goes east to Chesapeake Bay and the Atlantic seaboard.